byu-oit/vue-component-lib-starter/README.md

 ## Getting Started

+Development occurs on a non-master branch.
+It is _recommended_ to merge into the master branch and pushed to github via the release script (`./release.sh`).

 **IMPORTANT**: If you are just starting a new library, make sure to do the following:
 1. Change the name & description in the package.json file
 2. Update the .dependabot/config.yml with the right maintainer configuration.